Embedding and trajectories of temporal networks: Results for

 We show in Fig.~\ref{fig:Primary_sch_avg_001}(a) the 30-minute average of the embedding coordinate over the two days.
 The figure suggests that the coordinate at the same time of the day tends to be close between the two days.
 We show in Fig.~\ref{fig:Primary_sch_avg_001}(b) the distance between the time-averaged tie-decay networks at the same time of the two days in the embedding space.
 We find that, at any time of the day, the distance is substantially smaller than $156.07$, which is the average distance between all the pairs of 30-minute windows.
 These results are similar to those with $\alpha=10^{-2}$ (see Fig.~\ref{fig:Primary_sch_avg_01}).

 We carried out the same analysis for the Hospital temporal network, with the window size for averaging being an hour.
 The results shown in Fig.~\ref{fig:Hosp_avg_001} are similar to those with $\alpha = 10^{-2}$ (see Fig.~\ref{fig:Hosp_avg_01}).
 In particular, the average day-to-day distance between the tie-decay networks at the same time of the day, shown in Fig.~\ref{fig:Hosp_avg_001}(b), is substantially smaller than the average distance between an arbitrary pair of networks (i.e., $61.01$), and this tendency is stronger in the morning than in the afternoon.
 The variability of the day-to-day distance over the course of the day for each subnetwork of the Hospital temporal network is shown in Fig.~\ref{fig:Hosp_avg_comparison_001}.
 The results are similar to those with $\alpha = 10^{-2}$ (see Fig.~\ref{fig:Hosp_avg_comparison}).
-We conclude that our temporal network embedding method yields qualitatively similar trajectories between $\alpha = 10^{-3}$ and $\alpha=10^{-2}$.